 This course is designed to prepare teacher candidates to evaluate, plan, and deliver math lessons appropriate for K-6 students.
 Candidates will also assess students understanding and skills through a student-centered, inquiry-based approach using the Minnesota Academic standards for K-6 Math.
 Topics to be covered are standardized skills/concepts in Number & Operation, Algebra, Geometry/Measurement, Data Analysis & Probability.
-Eight Thirteen (138) hours of field experience is required.
-(Prerequisite: Acceptance into the Elementary Education program)
+Thirteen (13) hours of field experience is required for this course.